April 3

 • Limited to 1 channel

-• May pick up electrical noise
+• Can pick up electrical noise in some setups

 Best Audio Interfaces for SM7B (With Built-In Preamps)